macd/BaryRational.jl/README.md

     julia> using BaryRational
     julia> x = [-3.0:0.1:3.0;];
     julia> f = x -> sin(x) + 2exp(x)
-    julia> fh = FHInterp(x, f.(x), order=3, grid=true)
+    julia> fh = FHInterp(x, f.(x), order=8, grid=true)
     julia> fh(1.23)
     7.78493669233287
+    julia> deriv(fh, 1.23)
+    7.176696799673523

 Note that the default order is 0.
 The best choice of the order parameter appears to be dependent on the number of points (see Table 2 of [1]) So for smaller data sets, order=3 or order=4 can be good choices.
-This algorithm is not adaptive so you will have to try and see what works best for you
+However, if you need more accurate derivatives, you may need to go to higher, as we did with order=8 above.
+This algorithm is not adaptive so you will have to try and see what works best for you.

 If you know that the x points are on an even grid, use grid=true